Last updated on February 22nd, 2023

 - Late Payment Penalty Fee: Up to $40

-- Are fans, graduates, students, faculty, or staff of North Dakota State University
+- You're fans, graduates, students, faculty, or staff of North Dakota State University

-- Want to earn up to 3% cash back for their Bison pride
+- You want to earn up to 3% cash back for their Bison pride

-- Frequently spend on fast food and ridesharing, along with gas and dining out
+- You frequently spend on fast food and ridesharing, along with gas and dining out

 NDSU Visa® Rewards Card Review